 This lamp made out of an old rescued bioreactor is for those biotech friends who reminisce about the old days of the industry.

 “A while back, we switched to computer-controlled units and this old guy was set aside.
 After careful cleaning and one final sterilization process, it made it out of the lab,” says the description.

 Any friends working in neurology would really appreciate this one.
 It’s a necklace made in the shape of a nerve cell, combining brains with bling.

 DIY origami kit for cells and organelles

-What do you recommend for holiday gifts?
+What would you recommend for holiday gifts?